wikiti/beautiful-jekyll/_posts/2016-12-11-technique-memoization.md

 puts factorial(5)
 ````

-## Memoize everything
+## Can I *memoize* anything?

+Almost.
 You can also create wrappers or modules to refactor code and be able to memoize anything.
 For example, in ruby, you may wrap everything in a lambda with a local memory variable:

 ````ruby
 def memoize(function)